Model: Droptine 10X42

 The Signature HD is the more expensive and premium series.
 It features an open bridge design with phase-corrected BaK4 prisms that the Droptine lacks.
-There’s a difference of approximately $150-$200 between the two series.
-However, Burris sent the Droptine 10X42 binos, and so out for a field test I went.
+There's a difference of approximately $150-$200 between the two series.
+However, Burris sent the Droptine 10X42 binoculars to review, and so out for a field test I went.

 Just as you should expect for a $300 binocular, it came very well packaged and secured.
 The package was appropriately sealed with a brand-new, very attractive Burris-designed optics box inside.
 For a packaging box, the design is brilliant to get you all excited about opening your new toy and tool.

 The only other item in the box that was loose from the main package was the included Burris neck relief binocular strap - a harness!
 With the packaging simple but well-done, the binoculars arrived without the slightest possibility of accidental damage.
 The shipping guy could fastball that box into the truck and it wouldn't do a darn thing to the binoculars.
 Enough said.

 Obviously, the first thing I saw was the included harness strap.
 It was in its own package, and it was a delightful surprise since I wasn't expecting it at all.
 Upon opening the Burris box, I found the Droptine 10x42 binoculars, a durable buckle-style carrying case, and a neoprene neck strap, all of which were wrapped in their own plastic bags.
 The box also contained a lens cleaning cloth and a very easy-to-read User Guide.